Whitney Chadwick: Exhibition catalog essays

 Chadwick has published exhibition catalog essays about Maria Elena Gonzalez, Mona Hatoum, Nalini Malani, and Sheila Hicks, among others.

-Honors, awards
+Honors and awards

 Chadwick received many awards and honors including serving as a fellow at the Sterling and Francine Clark Art Institute (2002); the Forum for Advanced Studies in Arts, Languages and Theology at Uppsala University, and a fellowship/residency from the Radcliffe Institute at Harvard University (2010–2011).
 In 1999 she was given the Award of Distinction by the National Council of Arts Administrators.